 The Company leases certain of its offices, research laboratories and manufacturing facilities under operating leases that expire through the year 2022.
 Certain of the leases contain provisions for extensions of up to ten years.
-These lease commitments are primarily related to the Company's corporate headquarters in Ireland and its corporate offices, R&D and manufacturing facilities in Massachusetts.
-As of December 31, 2014, the total future annual minimum lease payments under the Company's non-cancelable operating leases are as follows:
+These lease commitments are primarily related to the Company's corporate headquarters in Ireland and its corporate offices, R&D and manufacturing facilities in

-17. COMMITMENTS AND CONTINGENCIES (Continued)
+18. COMMITMENTS AND CONTINGENCIES (Continued)